SHRIMPLETONS BY NAME; SIMPLETONS BY NATURE.

 “Cocaine?” asked Jason, guessing – correctly – what the source of this gentleman’s apparent wealth really was.

-“No!” denied Chopper, perhaps a little too quickly; “He has interest in, em… cocoa.
+“No!” denied Chopper, perhaps a little too quickly; “He has interests in, em… cocoa.
 Oh…” (thinking on his feet) “I forgot: in Cola too!
 Er – he actually owns a company selling Indian’s favourite brand of Cola…”

 “Wossit called then?”